 The first successful triage of alert reporting among residential staff, clinicians, and families

-Self-help consumer ed programs to better differentiate serious memory loss;
+Self-help consumer educational program to better differentiate serious memory loss from dementia

 Her main interest is in conducting applied research that informs elder caregiving, geriatric practice, and health policy.
 She conducts feasibility and usability qualitative studies for new technologies and quantitative randomized outcome studies for matured interventions.
 Dr. Mahoney also serves as a consultant to businesses seeking to improve geriatric product designs, appeal, and usability.